Areas to Stay in NYC - A Neighborhood Overview

 Character & Vibe

-Intellectual, family-oriented, and unpretentious.
-The Upper West Side has a lived-in residential character with beautiful brownstones, tree-lined streets, and a strong community feel.
-You'll experience authentic New York life as locals go about their daily routines.
+Intellectual and unpretentious, the UWS has a lived-in residential character with beautiful brownstones and a strong community feel.
+It's an authentic slice of New York life.

 Best For